 That little guy that I picked up gave me 4 cups of fresh pulp.
 You can make quite a few recipes with all that goodness!

-Three easy steps to make pressure cooker pumpkin puree!
+How to make pressure cooker pumpkin pulp

 Then cut off the stem and cut the pumpkin in half to remove the seeds and guts.

 See all those big gorgeous seeds?
 Don’t throw them away!
 Give this easy Roasted Cajun Pumpkin Seeds recipe a try for a quick healthy snack!

 Then, place the metal stand in the pressure cooker and add 1 1/2 cups of water to the bottom.

 Once the steam builds up and it completes cooking release the pressure valve.
 Let it sit for a few minutes before removing the lid.

 At this point gently remove the skin and cut the pumpkin in chunks or place all the pulp in a bowl and whip it with a hand mixer.

-- 1 baking pumpkin
+- 1 pumpkin

-- 1½ cups water
+- 1 1/2 cups water

 - Clean pumpkin removing any dirt stuck on the skin.